 Medium-term trend: [See GE medium-term trend chart]

-A medium-term downtrend had started on December 20, 2016 at 32.38 and reached 19.63 on November 2, 2017.
-GE lost 12.75 points, or 39.38%, in 45 weeks.
+A medium-term downtrend had started on December 20, 2016 at 32.38 and reached 17.25 on December 28, 2017.
+GE lost 15.13 points, or 46.73%, in 53 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
-The downtrend support line (21.32) is broken, while daily and weekly technical indicators are oversold.
-Downtrend is exhausted and trend reversal is possible soon.
+The downtrend support line (20.18) is broken.
+Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Weekly Technical Indicators: [See GE weekly technical indicators chart]

-Weekly Lane's Stochastic is oversold while Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with oversold weekly Lane's Stochastic or strongly oversold weekly Williams' Percentage Range.
-During the last week, weekly Lane's Stochastic main line (%K) has rallied above the oversold signal line (%D).
-Such crossover is considered a bullish signal.
+Weekly Lane's Stochastic is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+Use the following link to access Lane's Stochastic help.

 The weekly MACD line is below its signal line since January 27, 2017.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See GE short-term trend chart]